 If your question is not answered below, you can contact BUILD@csulb.edu .

-Any current full-time CSULB student or incoming transfer (for fall semester) student who:
+Any current full-time undergraduate CSULB student or incoming transfer (for fall semester) student who:

-- Is in any STEM (Science, Technology, Engineering, and Mathematics) or non-STEM major, but MUST be interested in pursuing both a career and an advanced degree in health-related research
+- Is majoring in the College of Liberal Arts, College of Natural Sciences and Mathematics, College of Engineering, or College of Health & Human Services (check which college your major falls under here) and MUST be interested in pursuing both a career and an advanced degree in health-related research

 - As of June, has one to two semesters (for Fellows cohort) or three to four semesters (for Scholars cohort) left before completing their undergraduate degree

-- Is a U.S. citizen, non-citizen national or permanent resident
+- Is a U.S. citizen, non-citizen national, permanent resident, or DACA recipient

-Although all students, regardless of background are welcome, you are strongly encouraged to apply if you have any of the following characteristics:
+Although all students, regardless of background are welcome to apply, you are strongly encouraged to apply if you have any of the following characteristics: